 For each of the two years ended 31 December 2015 and 2016, the Company recorded consolidated net foreign exchange losses of RMB4,987 million and RMB3,573 million, respectively.
-As a result of the large value of existing net foreign currency liabilities denominated in U.S. dollars, the Company's results would be adversely affected if the Renminbi depreciates against the U.S. dollar or the rate of appreciation of the Renminbi against the U.S. dollar decreases in the future.
-However, since early 2015, the Company expanded its financing channels by issuing super short-term commercial paper and entering into financings in Renminbi, thereby proactively optimized the mix of currency denomination of its debts.
+As a result of the large value of existing net foreign currency liabilities denominated in U.S. dollars, the Company's results would be adversely affected if the Renminbi depreciates against the U.S. dollar or the rate of appreciation of the Renminbi against the U.S. dollar or the rate of appreciation of the Renminbi against the U.S. dollar or the rate of appreciation of the Renminbi against the U.S. dollar short-term commercial paper and entering into financings in Renminbi, thereby proactively optimized the mix of currency denomination of its debts.